Junha0Zhang/Junha0Zhang.github.io/_posts/2019-04-18-welcome-to-jekyll.md

   - update
 ---

+Hey there!
+Welcome to my little corner of the internet.
+I built this new little personal site after running into some issues with the original one.
+As it's near the end of my second year at Hopkins, I've experienced some ups and downs, both academically and personally, since starting my PhD journey.
+I’d like to use this space to reflect and share my thoughts along the way.
+Stay tuned, and feel free to check back often!
+I'll update this site in several weeks, hopefully.

 You'll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

 To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.